 Where possible, the required restoration shall always be located within the Critical Water Quality Zone adjacent to the proposed area of modification.
-If the applicant does not own enough of the adjacent Critical Water Quality Zone to meet the restoration requirements or a Zone 2 functional assessment shows the Critical Water Quality Zone is already in good condition, then mitigation can be provided offsite (see Section 1.7.6).
+If the site does not have enough area within the adjacent Critical Water Quality Zone to meet the restoration requirements or a Zone 2 functional assessment shows the Critical Water Quality Zone is already in good condition or better, then the required restoration may be located in the floodplain outside of the Critical Water Quality Zone.
+If the site does not have enough floodplain area outside of the Critical Water Quality Zone to meet the restoration requirements or a Zone 1 functional assessment shows the floodplain is already in good condition or better, then mitigation shall be provided off-site (see Section 1.7.6).

-The amount of area within the Critical Water Quality Zone that is required to be restored shall be proportionate to the amount of area within the existing floodplain that is proposed to be modified, as shown in the table below.
+The amount of area that is required to be restored shall be proportionate to the amount of area within the existing floodplain that is proposed to be modified, as shown in the table below.
 Depending on the condition of the area being modified, X square feet must be restored for every 1 square feet modified (for a ratio of X:1).
 There is a multiplier of two for modifications within the Critical Water Quality Zone.
+In addition, any disturbed areas will need to comply with the vegetative stabilization requirements of 1.4.0 (Erosion and Sedimentation Control Criteria).

 Condition of the Area Proposed for Floodplain Modification (as determined by Functional Assessment) Location of Proposed Modification

 Outside Critical Water Quality Zone Critical Water Quality Zone

-Good 4:1 8:1
+Good or Excellent 4:1 8:1

 Fair 3:1 6:1

 Poor 2:1 4:1